» Understanding, analysing and reusing data depends on how said data has been documented, structured, named and in other ways described

 Do suitable metadata standards exist for the data?

-“Minimal Information Standards” can be imported from the FAIRsharing registry of standards.
+To enter information about “Minimal Information Standards” that will be applied, standards from the FAIRsharing registry of standards can be selected in the Wizard.

 Further reading: